All Episodes

 You could do the same thing, same scenes with Donald Trump, but they'd never print that.

-And it's made it, and it's not everybody that misses Obama.
+And it's not everybody that misses Obama.

 I'm just guessing.

-You know, here's another story that the media, the corrupt media will never tell you.
+You know, here's another story that the media, the corrupt media, will never tell you.

 You got an eight-year-old kid.